KusionStack/kusionstack.io/docs/kusion/5-user-guides/6-llm-ops/1-inference.md

 In the wave of Artificial Intelligence (AI), Large Language Models (LLMs) are gradually becoming a key factor in driving innovation and productivity.
 As a result, researchers and developers are looking for a more efficient way to deploy and manage complex LLM models and AI applications.

-To simplify the process from model construction, deployment and interaction with applications, the KusionStack community has provided a `inference` module.
+To simplify the process from model construction, deployment and interaction with applications, the KusionStack community has provided an `inference` module.
 We will explore in detail how to deploy an AI application using LLM service provided by this module in this article.

 :::info
 The module definition and implementation, as well as the example application we are about to show can be found [here](https://github.com/KusionStack/catalog/tree/main/modules/inference).